Mirco Gasparetto

-Mirco Gasparetto (born 2 February 1980) is an Italian footballer who played as a forward.
+Mirco Gasparetto (born 2 February 1980) is an Italian football coach and a former forward.
+He is an assistant coach with the Italy national under-19 football team.

 Gasparetto has played over 100 matches in Serie B. Although contracted for by then Serie A clubs Empoli, Genoa and Chievo, he played very few match in the Italian top division.

 Football career

 Early career

 Born in Asolo, Veneto, Gasparetto started his career at A.C.
 Milan, club giant of Lombardy.
 In 1999–2000 season, he left for Serie C2 club Padova on loan, stayed for 2 seasons.
 He then left for Varese of Serie C1.
 In 2002, he was signed by Prato in co-ownership deal for a peppercorn fee.
 He scored a career high of 20 goals, and secured a move to Serie A club Empoli.

 Empoli

 Although Gasparetto failed to play as the regular starter, Empoli bought all remain registration rights from Milan in June 2005.
 After just played 6 times in 2005–06 season, he left for Mantova on loan with option to purchase.
 In the next season, he left for Genoa on loan for €75,000 with option to purchase, while he scored 6 goals, behind Adaílton (11 goals) Marco Di Vaio (9 goals) and the same as Giuseppe Greco.